SenteraLLC/py-sentera-api/README.md

 4) Code examples can be run by clicking the play buttons next to them.
 Make sure to run the setup code first.
 You'll have to enter your Sentera username and password.
 5) If you want to save your changes, click *Copy to Drive* in the top left.

+### Documentation

+This library is documented using Sphinx.
+To generate documentation, within the top level of the repo, run

+    >> sphinx-apidoc -o docs/_modules -M <pkg_name>
+    >> cd docs
+    >> make html

+The documentation will be generated as an html file located at *py-sentera-api/docs/\_build/html/index.html*.
+Open with a browser to get more in depth information on the various modules and functions within the library.